 The Chief Financial Officer (‘CFO’) is the Senior Accounting Officer delegated responsibility for tax matters.

-Day to day, UK tax risk is overseen by the relevant Group entities’ Senior Accounting Officer.
+Day to day, UK tax risk is overseen by the relevant Group entities’ Chief Financial or Senior Accounting Officer.
 This oversight is performed in accordance with the Group’s internal tax code of conduct and risk management policies and supported by the internal tax and finance functions which are staffed with appropriately qualified individuals.

 The Group’s UK tax strategy, which covers both the internal governance of UK tax matters and the attitude to UK tax risk, aims to ensure: